-Friedman seemed lucid in a debate he had with Robert Mundell on the future of the euro organized by a Canadian newspaper a few weeks later.
-On this occasion, Friedman again proposed his trichotomy of FX regimes: "(1) hard fixed (e.g. members of Euro, Panama, Argentine currency board); (2) pegged by a national central bank (e.g., Bretton Woods, China currently); (3) flexible (e.g., U.S., Canada, Britain, Japan, Euro currency union)".
-With respect to unified currencies he quote his 1972 Horowitz lectures (Friedman, 1972a and 1972b).
-However, he added, incorrectly, that his recommendation back then applied only to "small" developing countries.
-In fact, during the Q&A he had explicitly recommended that Israel adopt such system (Friedman, 1972b, p.64).
-With respect to the euro Friedman repeated his longstanding objections:
+Friedman also seemed quite lucid in a written debate he had with Robert Mundell on the future of the euro organized by a Canadian newspaper a few weeks later.11 On this occasion, Friedman insisted with his trichotomy of FX regimes: "(1) hard fixed (e.g. members of Euro, Panama, Argentine currency board); (2) pegged by a national central bank (e.g., Bretton Woods, China currently); (3) flexible (e.g., U.S., Canada, Britain, Japan, Euro currency union)".12 With respect to unified currencies he quoted his 1972 Horowitz lectures (Friedman, 1972a and 1972b).
+However, he added, incorrectly, that his recommendation back then only applied to "small" developing countries.
+In fact, during the Q&A he had explicitly recommended that Israel adopt such system (Friedman, 1972b, p.64).13 Moreover, in an earlier interview he had suggested that dollarization made more sense for Canada than for Argentina even though the quality of the monetary policy was much higher in the former than in the latter.

+With respect to the euro, Friedman repeated his longstanding objections:

-The one really new development is the Euro, a transnational central bank issuing a common currency for its members.
+The one really new development is the euro, a transnational central bank issuing a common currency for its members.
 There is no historical precedent for such an arrangement.
-It involves each country's giving up power over its internal monetary policy to an entity not under its political control.
-Such a system has economic advantages and disadvantages, but I believe that its real Achilles heel will prove to be political; that a system under which the political and currency boundaries do not match is bound to prove unstable.
+It involves each country's giving up